Things to Do in Essaouira – A Local Guide’s Honest View

 - Ask for the price before ordering

-- Share dishes portions are generous
+- Share dishes if you can, because portions are often generous

-🟦 Wind, Kites & Surf Culture
+Wind, Kites & Surf Culture

-🟦 Horses & Camels by the Sea
+Horses & Camels by the Sea

 Practical advice:

-- Don’t expect warm water for swimming
+- Do not expect very warm water for long swims

-Eat Local in Essaouira – Seafood, Simple Flavors & Ocean Air
+Eat Local in Essaouira

 Essaouira is one of the best places in Morocco to eat well without luxury restaurants.
 Some of the best meals are found in modest places where locals eat every day.

-🟦 Seafood Near the Port – As Fresh As It Gets
+Seafood Near the Port – As Fresh As It Gets

 If you want the most authentic experience, eat near the fishing port.
 After watching the boats come in, you can walk a few steps to small grills where fish is prepared immediately.